Mystic2122/CSC317/assignments/3/SUBMISSION.md

 ### [Member 3 Name] - AI Text Prompt CSS
-[Individual reflection on AI prompting experience and lessons learned]
+[Individual reflection on AI prompting experience and lessons learned] I worked with the third AI CSS prompt (ai-3-style.css) that focused on a clean, modern design.
+The AI did a good job setting up the base style, especially with spacing and color choices, but I still had to adjust things like text size, alignment, and contrast to make it look right.

+Using the AI prompt was actually really helpful.
+It gave me a good starting point and some ideas I wouldn’t have thought of right away.
+But it also made me realize that AI can’t fully replace the creative part of web design.
+You still have to understand what looks good and make adjustments by hand.
+Overall, I liked working with the AI version because it saved time and helped me practice editing and improving automatically generated code.

 ### [Member 4 Name] - AI Image+Text Prompt CSS (if applicable)
 [Individual reflection on AI prompting with images and lessons learned]